yudhanjaya/Eluwa/README.md

 ### Q: Describe this person.
 Well, he wears armor made out of gold and has many magical powers.
 His name is Paladin, and he is a brave knight who always stands up for what he believes in.
 ```
 Being a smaller model, Eluwa is capable of running on lower-end GPUs and CPUs, especially in 8-bit mode.
 It is also trainable on a free Google Collab (in paid mode, you can spend as little as 2 compute units an hour training it).
-This makes it an ideal option for researchers looking to experiment with conversational AI without high-performance hardware.
+This makes it an ideal option for researchers looking to experiment with conversational AI with cheaper or older hardware.

 ***